collective-soundworks/soundworks/resources/API_PRINCIPLES.md

     // server
     this.server = soundworks.server; // ?
     // both
-    this.serviceManager = soudnworks.serviceManager;
+    this.serviceManager = soundworks.serviceManager;
-    this.stateManager = soudnworks.stateManager;
+    this.stateManager = soundworks.stateManager;
   }

   // called when serviceManager.ready()